davimber/aialignmentideas/humanwrittenideas.md

 Finally, explaining lots of dense, detailed thoughts from a big model, might require a big model.
 And lots of tokens just to explain one token.
 So running this all the time might be expensive.

-### Sythesizing Stories and Constitution Documents
+### Synthesizing Stories and Constitution Documents
 Anthropic showed in "Teaching Claude Why" that including stories about AI behaving well or documents following the constitution can improve alignment.
-And such alignement can persist through post-training!
+And such alignment can persist through post-training!
-Here, I wanted to brainstorm some ideas for increasing the volume, coverage, realism, and possibly quailty of such documents.
+Here, I wanted to brainstorm some ideas for increasing the volume, coverage, realism, and possibly quality of such documents.
 First, it could be helpful to leverage other real documents for augmentation.
 Maybe swapping out good characters with AI characters.
 There would likely need to be some "smoothing" of details around those characters so the story made sense, but an LLM can likely handle that.
 I think there is some risk that characters in stories have faults that could be including in such training.
-Maybe there is some flavor of innoculation prompting that could help.
+Maybe there is some flavor of inoculation prompting that could help.
 Like "this is an AI who's alignment training is a work in progress."
 Second, seeding LLM generated stories with human generated seeds (along the lines of what Hyperstition aims to do) could be helpful.
 Third, just generating many stories and then ranking and filtering could help improve quality and coverage.